Level luffing crane: Powered level-luffing

 As cranes and their control systems became more sophisticated, it became possible to control the level of luffing directly, by winching the hoist cable in and out as needed.
 The first of these systems used mechanical clutches between luffing and hoist drums, giving simplicity and a "near level" result.

 Later systems have used modern electronic controls and quickly reversible motors with good slow-speed control to the hoist winch motors, so as to give a positioning accuracy of inches.
 Some early systems used controllable hydraulic gearboxes to achieve the same result, but these added complexity and cost and so were only popular where high accuracy was needed, such as for shipbuilding.

 Luffing cabs

 Luffing mechanisms have also been applied to the driver's cab being mounted on its own jib, following the movement of the crane's main jib.
 These are used for tasks such as ship unloading, where the view from the driver's cab is greatly improved by cantilevering it forwards and over the ship.

+Meccano models

+Cranes have long been a popular subject for Meccano models, and luffing cranes are no exception.